-Gently cleanse the area with water when bathingTake a sitz bathDry thoroughlyUse cotton, gauze, or cornstarch to absorb moistureDon’t scratchUse unbleached, unscented toilet paperWear loose cotton clothing and underwearAvoid irritants (eg, bubble baths, certain foods)
+Gently cleanse the area with water when bathingTake a sitz bathDry thoroughlyUse cotton, gauze, or cornstarch to absorb moistureDon’t scratchUse unbleached, unscented toilet paperWear loose cotton clothing and underwearAvoid irritants (such as bubble baths, certain foods)

 Over-the-counter or prescription cream or ointment containing hydrocortisone or other corticosteroids to reduce itching and provide protectionZinc oxide ointment—to provide protectionTopical capsaicin—to reduce itchingCertain medicines to treat infection if this is thought to be the cause of your itching

-Avoid tight-fitting, synthetic clothingTry to keep the area clean and dryAvoid scratching at the areaAvoid using perfumes, dyes, and any other irritants on the areaEat a healthy dietExercise regularlyAvoid certain medications (eg, narcotics, laxatives)
+Avoid tight-fitting, synthetic clothingTry to keep the area clean and dryAvoid scratching at the areaAvoid using perfumes, dyes, and any other irritants on the areaEat a healthy dietExercise regularlyAvoid certain medications (such as narcotics, laxatives)

-Siddiqi S, Vijay V, Ward M, et al. Pruritus ani.
+Siddiqi S, Vijay V, et al. Pruritus ani.